 If you are a Mastermind, you have developed your intelligence and strategy to the point where it can accurately respond to the problems you are facing in life.
 A mastermind is someone that is able to decisions independent of external control.
 A mastermind is also someone that has gained higher existential awareness and a deeper understanding of the world and its finer mechanics.

-IN: The Hermit Archetype
+The Philosopher Archetype (Ni)

-NJ: The Wanderer Archetype
+The Visionary Archetype (Nj)

 INTJs need to maintain their independence and originality.
 This means that you should aim to stay true to your path and go where you feel pulled.
 At times, it may be hard to explain to other people why you do what you do, but walking your own path in life will give you more stimulation and satisfaction with the results.

-TJ: The Doer Archetype
+The Architect Archetype (Tj)

-IT: The Scientist Archetype
+The Scientist Archetype (Ti)

 INTJ Body Language